 Tibet Lhasa Everest Base Camp Tour

-A far-reaching scenic flight to and from Kathmandu and Lhasa with amazing views of Himalayan peaks is a lifetime experience.
-The thrill to be on the world’s highest and largest highland with impressive Buddhist culture and age-old traditions is astonishing.
-Tibet Lhasa North Everest Base Camp tour offers you to explore traditional Tibetan rural villages, legendary cities, and monasteries of huge interest within scenic landscapes filled with the vista of high snow-capped peaks.
-This tour is a classic trip and an enjoyable adventure on the rooftop of the world where you will soak yourself in Tibetan culture of age-old heritage linked with Buddhism religion.
+Tibet Lhasa Everest Base Camp Tour far-reaching scenic flight to and from Kathmandu and Lhasa with amazing views of Himalayan peaks is a lifetime experience.
+The thrill of being on the world’s highest and largest highland with unique Buddhist culture and age-old traditions is astonishing.
+Tibet Lh asa North Everest Base Camp tour offers you to explore traditional Tibetan rural villages, legendary cities, and monasteries of massive interest within scenic landscapes filled with the vista of high snow-capped peaks.
+This tour is a classic trip and an enjoyable adventure on the rooftop of the world, where you will soak yourself in Tibetan culture of age-old heritage linked with Buddhism religion.

-The Tibet Lhasa North Everest Base Camp tour is for 10 days.
+The Tibet Lhasa North Everest Base Camp tour is for ten days.
 We start from the capital city, Kathmandu.
-We fly through the clouds and see the amazing scenic view of Lhasa upon arrival.
-We explore Lhasa by visiting the beautiful Potala and Norbulingka Palaces, also known as the Winter Palace and the Summer Palace, respectively.
-We also visit the Drepung Monastery, Jokhang Temple, and Barkhor market.
+Upon arrival, we fly through the clouds and see the fantastic scenic view of Lhasa.
+We explore Lhasa by visiting the beautiful Potala and Norbulingka Palaces, also known as the Winter and Summer Palaces, respectively.
+We also see the Drepung Monastery, Jokhang Temple, and Barkhor Market.
 Drepung Monastery is the world’s largest monastery and is assumed to have sheltered around 10,000 monks in the past.
 Jokhang Temple is a sacred site that loosens more deep-seated mysteries of Tibetan Buddhism.
 We also take a scenic drive to Gyantse.
-We cross the Khamba La Pass (4,794m) with a brief stop to enjoy the beauty of the Yamdrok Tso (Turquoise Lake), one of the three largest holy ponds in Tibet, and the attractive Nazin Kang Sang glacier (7,252m).
-We come across Karo La Pass (5,045m) to enjoy views of huge glaciers before reaching Gyantse.
-In Gyantse, we visit the Kumbum Stupa, Phalkot Monastery, and Gyantse Dzong.
-We reach the Rongbuk monastery, explore the North Everest base camp, and finally reach Kathmandu by crossing Nyalam and Zhangmu.
-We cross Lalung La Pass which gives you breathtaking views of the surrounding.
-Later, we pass Nyalamu Pass which gives a scenic view to see Mt.
+We cross the Khamba La Pass (4,794m) with a brief stop to enjoy the beauty of the Yamdrok Tso (Turquoise Lake), one of the three most extensive holy ponds in Tibet, and the stunning Nazin Kang Sang glacier (7,252m).
+We come across Karo La Pass (5,045m) to enjoy views of massive glaciers before reaching Gyantse.
+We visit the Kumbum Stupa, Phalkot Monastery, and Gyantse Dzong in Gyantse.
+We get to the Rongbuk monastery, explore the North Everest base camp, and finally reach Kathmandu by crossing Nyalam and Zhangmu.
+We cross Lalung La Pass, which gives you breathtaking surrounding views.
+Later, we pass Nyalamu Pass, which offers a scenic view to see Mt.
 Shishapangma (8013m), Mt.
 Cho Oyu (8201m), and Mt.
 Everest (8848m).
-The trek is recommended to be done from April to June and September to mid-December.
+The trek is recommended from April to June and September to mid-December.

-With our top-quality service along with experienced and most friendly guides, we promise you a lifetime experience filled with amazing moments and mesmerizing scenic views.
+Our top-quality service and experienced and friendly guides promise you a lifetime experience filled with unforgettable moments and mesmerizing scenic views.
 You can trust us with quality service throughout your travel.

 Day 01: Fly from Kathmandu (Nepal) to Lhasa (Tibet) (3650m), O/N at 3 Star Hotel, Meals provided: Dinner

-Take on a scenic flight, over the Nepalese and Tibetan Himalayas, from Kathmandu to Lhasa with an aerial view of peaks including Everest (8848m) and Kanchenjunga (8536m).
+Take a scenic flight, over the Nepalese and Tibetan Himalayas, from Kathmandu to Lhasa with an aerial view of peaks, including Everest (8848m) and Kanchenjunga (8536m).
 Upon arrival, our Lhasa representative will receive you and escort you to your hotel.

 Day 02: Lhasa City Sightseeing, O/N at 3 Star Hotel in Lhasa, Meals provided: Breakfast, Lunch, and Dinner

 Begin sightseeing in Lhasa by visiting the summer palace of the Dalai Lamas, Norbulingka Palace, which is also listed in the UNESCO world heritage sites.
 Later, visit the winter palace of the Dalai Lamas, Potala Palace, which has now been turned into a museum and is also a world heritage site.
-Former quarters of Dalai Lama can be visited inside the Potala Palace that lies on a hill facing Lhasa.
+The former quarters of Dalai Lama can be visited inside the Potala Palace, which lies on a hill facing Lhasa.

 Visit Drepung Monastery.
-The past, philosophy, and spiritual beliefs of the Tibetan people are strongly exhibited in this marvelous monastery.
-Then, we will visit Jhokang Temple which is a sacred site that loosens more deep-seated mysteries of Tibetan Buddhism.
+The Tibetan people’s past, philosophy, and spiritual beliefs are strongly exhibited in this marvellous monastery.
+Then, we will visit Jhokang Temple, a sacred site that loosens more deep-seated mysteries of Tibetan Buddhism.
 Inside you can see the statue of Buddha Sakyamuni.
 Later, stroll through the Barkhor market.

 We take a scenic drive to Gyantse.
-We cross the Khamba La Pass (4,794m) with a brief stop to enjoy the beauty of the Yamdrok Tso (Turquoise Lake), one of the three largest holy ponds in Tibet, and the attractive Nazin Kang Sang glacier (7,252m).
-En route to Gyantse, witness huge glaciers as you cross Karo La Pass (5045m).
-Upon arrival in Gyantse, visit the Buddhist monasteries like Kumbum Stupa, Phalkot Monastery, and Gyantse Dzong to experience the best-conserved form of Tibetan Buddhism.
+We cross the Khamba La Pass (4,794m) with a brief stop to enjoy the beauty of the Yamdrok Tso (Turquoise Lake), one of the three most extensive holy ponds in Tibet, and the stunning Nazin Kang Sang glacier (7,252m).
+En route to Gyantse, witness massive glaciers as you cross Karo La Pass (5045m).
+Upon arrival in Gyantse, visit Buddhist monasteries like Kumbum Stupa, Phalkot Monastery, and Gyantse Dzong to experience the best-conserved form of Tibetan Buddhism.

 Day 05: Gyantse – Shigatse (3900m), O/N at 3 Star Hotel, Meals provided: Breakfast, Lunch, and Dinner

 Drive towards Shigatse, the second-largest city in Tibet.
-On the way, we visit Shalu Monastery where Sakyamuni and his disciples are enshrined amid the old murals covering its walls.
+On the way, we visit Shalu Monastery, where Sakyamuni and his disciples are enshrined amid the old murals covering its walls.
 In Shigatse, we visit the home of the Panchen Lamas, Tashi Lhunpo Monastery.
-The monastery is a symbol of resistance in itself, as it has not seen any renovation post the destruction by the Chinese army in 1960.
+The monastery is a symbol of resistance in itself, as it has not seen any renovation post-destruction by the Chinese army in 1960.

 Day 06: Shigatse – Xegar (3900m), O/N at 3 Star Hotel, Meals provided: Breakfast, Lunch, and Dinner

-Leave Shigatse, and then drive to Lhatse.
-En route, visit Sakya Monastery where we will get to look into the history of Tibetan Buddhism.
-Upon arrival in Xegar, we can visit the picturesque Shegar Chode Monastery, and also hike up to the ruins of Shegar Dzong that was built in the 13th century.
-Throughout the way, we will get a good view of Mt Everest (8848m) from distance.
+Leave Shigatse and then drive to Lhatse.
+En route, visit Sakya Monastery, where we will get to look into the history of Tibetan Buddhism.
+Upon arrival in Xegar, we can see the picturesque Shegar Chode Monastery and also hike up to the ruins of Shegar Dzong, which was built in the 13th century.
+We will get a good view of Mt Everest (8848m) from a distance.

 Day 07: Xegar – Rongbuk Monastery (4920m), O/N at Rongbuk Monastery, Meals provided: Breakfast, Lunch, and Dinner

-As we leave behind Xegar, we stop at the famous Gawu La Pass (5198m) for a panoramic view of the Himalayas including Everest (8848m), Shishapangma (8013m), Lhotse (8516m), Makalu (8481m), and Cho Oyu (8201m).
-After 4 to 6 hours’ drive, we arrive at the Rongbuk monastery which is situated on the northern base of the mighty Everest (8848m) and holds high religious value to the Buddhist pilgrims.
+As we leave behind Xegar, we stop at the famous Gawu La Pass (5198m) for a panoramic view of the Himalayas, including Everest (8848m), Shishapangma (8013m), Lhotse (8516m), Makalu (8481m), and Cho Oyu (8201m).
+After a 4 to 6 hours drive, we arrive at the Rongbuk monastery, situated on the northern base of the mighty Everest (8848m) and holds high religious value to the Buddhist pilgrims.

-Hike on dunes and moraines for few hours, early in the morning, to witness the beautiful rays of the rising sun on the northern face of the giant Mt Everest (8848m), also known as Chomolungma in Tibet, along with the splendid vista of Shishapangma (8013m) and Cho Oyu (8201m).
-After spending some time enjoying the breathtaking vista, hike back to Rongbuk Monastery.
+Hike on dunes and moraines for a few hours early in the morning to witness the beautiful rays of the rising sun on the northern face of the giant Mt Everest (8848m), also known as Chomolungma in Tibet, along with the splendid vista of Shishapangma (8013m) and Cho Oyu (8201m).
+After enjoying the breathtaking scenery, hike back to Rongbuk Monastery.

 We drive to Nyalam, a small Tibetan town near the border.
-En route to Nyalam, we cross Lalung La Pass which gives you breath-taking views of the surrounding.
-Later, we pass Nyalamu Pass which gives scenic view to see Mt.
+En route to Nyalam, we cross Lalung La Pass, which gives you breathtaking surrounding views.
+Later, we pass Nyalamu Pass, which offers a scenic view to see Mt.
 Shishapangma (8031m), Mt.
 Cho Oyu (8201m), and Mt.
 Everest (8848m).

 Day 10: Nyalam – Zhangmu – Kathmandu, O/N at 3 Star Hotel, Meals provided: Breakfast, Lunch, and Dinner

 Today is the final day of the trek before we drive back to Kathmandu.
-It takes about 45minutes to reach Nyalam to Zhangmu due to zigzag roads.
+Due to zigzag roads, it takes about 45 minutes to reach Nyalam to Zhangmu.
 We can see picturesque waterfalls and greenery all around until we reach Kathmandu.